Updated 25/05/2026

 Molecular Targets and Technical Challenges

 Takashima’s research focuses on identifying and characterizing proteins essential for parasite development within mosquitoes.
-His laboratory has contributed to understanding how malaria parasites interact with mosquito gut epithelium and the molecular signals that trigger gametocyte activation.
-Studies from his team have identified several candidate antigens that could serve as targets for transmission-blocking vaccines.
+His work involves understanding how malaria parasites interact with mosquito gut epithelium and the molecular signals that trigger gametocyte activation.

 Global Collaboration and Future Prospects